mikegcoleman/hybrid-workshop/README.md

 	> **Note**: In this case we set the constraint to 'node.platform.os == windows' to ensure the service is only started on a Windows-based host.

 	> **Note**: You'll notice the format for publishing the network ports are different with our Windows application.
-That's because that this time Windows does not support the integrated ingress load balancing, and we need to expose the ports in "host mode".
-See the Docker documentation for more information on host mode.
+That's because at this time Windows does not support swarm mode's integrated ingress load balancing, and we need to expose the ports in "host mode".
+See the [Docker documentation](https://docs.docker.com/engine/swarm/services/#publish-ports) for more information on publishing ports with swarm mode.

 3. Use `docker service ls` to see if your service is running: